Marc contributes his passion and expertise to a number of incredible nonprofits which fight hunger, support affordable access to nutritious food,

 Marc is a member of the Leadership Council for Share our Strength’s No Kid Hungry campaign as well has been the national spokesperson for their Dine Out For No Kid Hungry campaign.
 In June 2013, he received the Humanitarian of the Year award for his outstanding efforts.
 The Marc Murphy Feed Our Future Fund was created in his honor.

-Now serving New York City for 30 years, City Harvest is the world’s first food rescue organization, dedicated to feeding the city’s hungry men, women and children.
+Now serving New York City for over 35 years, City Harvest is the world’s first food rescue organization, dedicated to feeding the city’s hungry men, women and children.

 Marc became involved in 2004, when he signed on as a co-chair of their annual tasting event Bid Against Hunger.
 Soon after, he became a founding member of the City Harvest Food Council.
 He was appointed to City Harvest’s Board of Directors in 2010 and in April 2013, he received the organization’s Star of the City Award for his dedicated service and support.
 He still continues this day to support the organization through their public events and fundrasiers.